SpockBauru/CSG_Terrain/README.md

 **Smoothness:** Amount of curvature around the path.
 Value 1 will smoothly lower the curve.
 Zero will create a flat slope with the height of the curve.

-**Path Texture:** Enabling this option a texture will be drown on the terrain right bellow the curve.
+**Path Texture:** Enabling this option a texture will be drown on the terrain right below the curve.
 You can choose the texture in the [Terrain Material](#terrain-material)

 **Texture Width:** How many pixels around the path that will be painted.